truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

       Refer to the catalog maintainer or the [TrueNAS Community forums](https://forums.truenas.com/) for migration support.

   {{< hint type=important title="Migrating Apps with Host Path ACLs" >}}
-  Users with applications installed on 24.04 that using host path volume mounts and **ACL Entries** defined in the app configuration screen must go to the app edit screen and set the **Force Flag** checkbox under **ACL Options** prior to updating to 24.10.
+  Users with applications installed on 24.04 using host path volume mounts and **ACL Entries** defined in the app configuration screen must go to the app edit screen and set the **Force Flag** checkbox under **ACL Options** prior to updating to 24.10.
 This ensures the app fully migrates and doesn't encounter issues when the mount point has existing data.
   {{< /hint >}}

 * Starting in 24.10, TrueNAS does not install a default NVIDIA driver.